varya/steroids/_posts/debugging/2013-05-29-safari-web-inspector.markdown

 You can even debug JavaScript by inserting breakpoints: open a .js file in the Safari Web Inspector (e.g. from the *Resource* tab) and click on the line numbers to insert break points.
 Then, reload the WebView.
 JavaScript execution will pause at the breakpoints, and the Debug tab shows the current call stack.

+**TIP:** Actually you don't even have to to go through Safari menu.
+When in `steroids connect` prompt, you can use `d` or `debug` command to get a list of currently open WebViews in simulator.
+This command takes an argument like `d <part of webview path/filename>` to open the Safari Web Inspector for given WebView.

 [weinre]: /steroids/guides/debugging/weinre